uklg/tf-eks/ebs-csi/main.md

 kubectl delete -f *retain*

-this pv will not be delted unless
+this pv will not be deleted (kept forever) unless